 The 2019 Coronavirus, or COVID-19 virus, is an infectious disease similar to the cold.
 It travels in droplets when you cough and sneeze, and in other body fluids.
-Personal hygiene is the best prevention.
+Vaccination is the best means of prevention.

 Learn more about Coronavirus.